MUSIC, WORDS & MOVEMENT

 LIVE LISTENING SESSION:

-World-acclaimed Australian musician Kyran Daniels.
-Daniels, a celebrated artist whose work bridges sound, storytelling, and place, will present a live listening session of his latest album, Like The Night Itself.
-This intimate performance is not to be missed, made all the more poignant as a significant portion of the album was recorded at Hydra’s Old Carpet Factory just two years ago.
+World-acclaimed Australian musician Kyran Daniel, whose artistry bridges sound, storytelling, and sense of place, delivered an intimate live listening session of his latest album, Like the Night Itself.
+The performance carried added resonance, as much of the album had been recorded at Hydra’s Old Carpet Factory just two years prior.

 ALEKOS ROUPAS